Grievance at work

 What happens if the grievance is unsuccessful?

 If your grievance is unsuccessful, then you can either appeal it, simply resign, or resign and claim constructive dismissal.
-This latter claim would be on the basis that t you have been forced to leave because of a fundamental breach of contract on your employer’s part.
+This latter claim would be on the basis that you have been forced to leave because of a fundamental breach of contract on your employer’s part.
+Please click here to access the constructive dismissal page.

 Negotiating an exit